getodk/docs/docs/central-api-form-management.rst

 **GET /v1/projects/{projectId}/forms/{xmlFormId}/draft/dataset-diff**

+.. raw:: html

-This endpoint reflects the change to a Dataset that will go into effect once the form is Published.
-Like the endpoint above, it lists the Dataset name and Properties, but it also includes the ``isNew``\  flag on both the Dataset, and on each individual property.
-This flag is true only if the Dataset/Property is new and is going to be created by publishing the Draft Form.
+  <p>This endpoint reflects the change to a Dataset that will go into effect once the form is Published.
+Like the endpoint above, it lists the Dataset name and Properties, but it also includes the <code>isNew</code> flag on both the Dataset, and on each individual property.
+This flag is true only if the Dataset/Property is new and is going to be created by publishing the Draft Form.</p>

 .. dropdown:: Request